sky-music/sky-music.github.io/make-your-own-sheet.md

 <p><img src="./assets/images/Chart.jpg"></p>
 If you're unfamilliar with this chart or how it it reads please check out the <a href="./how-to-read.html">How to Read</a> page.
 <hr>
-<p>Seperate boxes by using a blank space, for example typing "B3 B4 B5" will produce:</p>
+<p>Separate boxes by using a blank space, for example typing "B3 B4 B5" will produce:</p>
 <p><img src="./assets/images/notespaces.png"></p>
 <hr>
 <p>Type letters with no space for a chord, for example typing "A1A3A5 B1B3B5" will produce:</p>